Qingyu510/BetterTrackPlug/README.md

 - As it's rewritten as a kernel plugin, the files that record the playtime won't ever get corrupted.
 - It only writes to file when you close/launch or suspend/resume the games so it doesn't murder your memory card, unlike the old one.
 - Complete support for Adrenaline and Adrenaline Bubbles.
+- You can add apps/games you selected to a blacklist (located at ux0:/data/TrackPlug/blacklist.txt)
 - The app works at 60FPS instead of 30FPS.

 # How do I install this?